 You'll be able to handle frames full of comb, the source of delicious honey.
 After the seminar, there will be plenty of time to ask questions about how you can start your own beehive, and you'll even be able to purchase all the tools you'll need to start off, plus apparel, beeswax candles, and a tasty bottle of honey to bring home.

 - Meet Field Agent Kirby Barth inside The Hive Supply store at 3414 W. Roosevelt Road.
-She'll be the one with the look of someone looking for someone.

 - Street parking is available, and you can also take the #12 Roosevelt bus on the CTA.